mulveys7619/Capstone/Project/README.md

 To run the project
-Files in Runtime go in the C: root directory
+Files in Runtime go in the C:\CapstoneDerby